Family Food Garden may collect a share of sales or other compensation from the links on this page.

 What is AZOMITE?

 AZOMITE is an acronym for the “A to Z of minerals including trace elements”.
 An estimated 30 million years ago, a volcanic eruption filled a nearby seabed.
 The unique combination of seawater, fed by rivers rich in minerals and rare earth elements present in the volcanic ash created the composition known as the AZOMITE mineral deposit.
 AZOMITE is a natural product mined from an ancient mineral deposit in Utah (USA).
-It typically contains a broad spectrum of over 70 minerals and trace elements, distinct from any mineral deposit in the world.
+Consisting of necessary trace elements, many of which are known to be vital for plant life.
 AZOMITE is used internationally as a feed additive and a soil re-mineralizer for plants.
 It’s available in over thirty countries throughout the world.

 - general plant vigor in a variety of field crops and garden vegetables

 Available for a variety of applications, AZOMITE can be used to re-mineralize nutrient-depleted soils.
 It’s OMRI Listed for certified organic production.

 Trace Minerals in Azomite